Minkowski content of Brownian cut points

+Here and throughout this work we use $d_{\op{TV}}(\cdot,\cdot)$ to denote the total variation distance between two probability measures. \end{itemize}

-The first four bullets were proved in \cite{Law1996} as part of the proof of Hausdorff dimension of the cut points.
-For the last bullet, in \cite{Law1995} and \cite{Law1998} the measure $\invprob^*$ was constructed and it was shown that the total variation distance goes to zero uniformly, but the estimate was not exponential.
+In \cite{Law1995} and \cite{Law1998} the measure $\invprob^*$ was constructed and it was shown that the total variation distance goes to zero uniformly, but the estimate was not exponential.
 For the exponential rate see \cite{LSWTrilogy3} for $d=2$ and \cite{LawVer} for $d=3$.
 These later papers actually treat a slightly more general situation, but a particular case of them gives the marginal distribution on one path, and the distribution of the second path given the first path, is determined as an $h$-process.
 These arguments could be simplified somewhat in our case.
 Let us summarize the main idea.